Philip Wilcocks: Early life

-Philip Wilcocks was born in Malaysia on 14 April 1953 to Lieutenant Commander Arthur Frederick Wilcocks and Marjorie Wilcocks.
+Philip Wilcocks was born in Johor Bahru, Malaysia on 14 April 1953 to Lieutenant Commander Arthur Frederick Wilcocks and Marjorie Wilcocks.
 He was educated at Oakham School and Wallington County Grammar School, before joining the Royal Navy in 1971.

 Naval career

 Following initial sea training, Wilcocks was awarded the Queen's Telescope and the Queen's Gold Medal.
 His first appointments were the frigate HMS Torquay as navigating officer, followed by command of the fishery protection minesweeper HMS Stubbington in 1978.

-After qualifying as a principal warfare officer in 1981, Wilcocks served in the frigate HMS Ambuscade, which included service in the Falklands War in 1982, when he was actively involved in directing naval fire support to land forces including the attack by the 2nd Battalion Parachute Regiment along Wireless Ridge just prior to the Argentinean surrender.
+After qualifying as a principal warfare officer in 1981, Wilcocks served in the frigate HMS Ambuscade, which included service in the Falklands War in 1982, when he was actively involved in directing naval fire support to land forces including the attack by the 2nd Battalion Parachute Regiment along Wireless Ridge just prior to the Argentinian surrender.
 His ship survived an Exocet missile attack.

 Specialising in air warfare, Wilcocks became squadron operations officer to the Captain 3rd Destroyer Squadron in HMS Newcastle and HMS York.
 This included the task of group operations officer for the evacuation of Aden in 1984.
 He subsequently moved to the staff of Flag Officer Sea Training where he reinvigorated above water warfare training following his Falkland experiences.

 Promoted to commander in 1989, Wilcocks assumed command of the destroyer HMS Gloucester in 1990.
 During this appointment, the Gloucester served in Operations Desert Shield and Desert Storm in support of the Gulf War, when the Lynx helicopter operating from his ship destroyed 7 enemy warships including 3 TNC-45 fast attack craft, a T43 minelayer, and a Polnocny-class landing ship, with Sea Skua missiles.

 This was in the early phase of naval combat operations, with the Lynx (callsign '410' and one of four Fleet Air Arm Lynxes operating in the rotary-wing 'SUCAP' role – others flying from Cardiff, London and Brazen) generally operating over 120 miles from Gloucester, and being brought to bear on its targets either through its own sensors or through targeting information provided by the United States.
 During a later phase Gloucester fired her Sea Dart to shoot down a Silkworm missile which had been fired from the Al Fintas area of the Kuwait coast and which had been targeted against the battleship USS Missouri.